 SCREEN: ‘Image’ being clicked, and then ‘Stacks’ and ‘Make Montage’ selected.

-Draw a 1 pixel-high horizontal rectangle across the whole row of images and click ‘Analyze’ in the ImageJ main panel.
+Draw a 1 pixel-high horizontal rectangle anywhere along the whole row of images and click ‘Analyze’ in the ImageJ main panel.
 Next click ‘plot profile’ in the dropdown menu.

 Shots: